smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/OEM Exclusive Apps/index.md

 ```

 ## Prevent app from connecting to unsupported vehicles
-Apps can still receive an intent to start when `SDL` is enabled from other apps, to prevent an OEM app from starting their `SdlService`, Vehicle type can be retrieved in `SdlReceiver.onSdlEnabled` and the app can choose to not to start `SdlService` for that app.
+Apps can still receive an intent to start when `SDL` is enabled from other apps.
+To prevent an OEM app from starting their `SdlService`, vehicle type can be retrieved in `SdlReceiver.onSdlEnabled` and the app can choose to not to start `SdlService` for that app.

 ```java